adad184/MMPulseView/README.md

 pod 'MMPulseView'
 ```

 and run `pod install`.
-It will install the most recent version of MMPopupView.
+It will install the most recent version of MMPulseView.

-If you would like to use the latest code of MMPopupView use:
+If you would like to use the latest code of MMPulseView use:

 ```ruby
 pod 'MMPulseView', :head